Penicillin V Potassium

 Fusospirochetosis (Vincent 's infection) of the oropharynx.

 Mild to moderately severe infections: 250 to 500 mg (400,000 to 800,000 units) every 6 to 8 hours.

 For the prevention of recurrence following rheumatic fever and/or chorea: 125 to 250 mg (200,000 to 400,000 units) twice daily on a continuing basis.

 For prophylaxis against bacterial endocarditis1 in patients with congenital heart disease or rheumatic or other acquired valvular heart disease when undergoing dental procedures or surgical procedures of the upper respiratory tract: 2 gram of penicillin V (1 gram for children under 60 lbs.)
 1 hour before the procedure, and then, 1 gram (500 mg for children under 60 lbs.)
 6 hours later.

 How is Penicillin V Potassium Supplied

-Penicillin V Potassium Tablets USP, 500 mg (800,000 units) are white to off-white, capsule shaped, film-coated tablets, debossed with ‘E’ and a breakline on one side and ‘8’ and ‘5’ separated with a breakline on the other side.
+Penicillin V Potassium Tablets, USP 500 mg (800,000 units) are white modified capsule shaped film coated tablets bisected from both sides and engraved with “W” on one side of the bisect and “112” on the other side.

-Dispense in a tight container, as defined in the USP using a child-resistant closure.
+Keep tightly closed.
+Dispense in a tight, light-resistant container, as defined in the USP using a child-resistant closure.

 - Clinical and Laboratory Standards Institute.
 Performance Standards for Antimicrobial Disk Susceptibility Test; Approved Standard-Eleventh Edition.
 CLSI document M02-A11.
 Clinical and Laboratory Standards Institute, 950 West Valley Road, Suite 2500, Wayne, Pennsylvania 19087, USA, 2012.